Home » Building Traffic » How I Grew My Blog Traffic From 1000 to 1 million page views per month

 fromhousetohome.com All Traffic – May 2016

-What’s so special about reaching 100,000 page views per month?
-That’s enough to join AdThrive (an ad management agency that is definitely worth joining if you qualify).
+They’re an ad management agency that is definitely worth joining if you qualify.
 My blog income went up significantly the first month that I started with them.

 • Simple Pin Media podcast – Kate Ahl at Simple Pin Media (a Pinterest marketing management company) does a podcast that covers all kinds of Pinterest topics.
 You can learn a lot by going through the ones that sound interesting to you.
 I suggest starting with the latest ones.
 Pinterest changes its algorithm often so some of the information from the earlier podcasts is out of date.
-They also have a facebook group you can join for free.
-A couple of notes:
+One note of caution: Kate is selling a service.
+She wants to keep her good standing with Pinterest so she isn’t going to question what they say or read between the lines too much.

 • Tailwind Facebook Page – Tailwind sometimes has Facebook live events that are very informative.
 I follow them just to get the invites to these events.
 As with Simple Pin Media, remember that Tailwind is doing all this to promote their scheduling tool, so they do have some bias in what they are presenting.